Zen-ith1/Flipper-Tunes/README.md

 Description and Notes ~

-these are a Collection of files for the Flipper Zero Music Player
+these are a Collection of files for the Flipper Zero WAV Player.

-some files may need converted to FAP files to be able to use
+these files were converted to wav files for the wav player on flipper zero

 More Music To Be Added Daily!